SaxonF/Supawatch/README.md

 - **Safety Checks**: Warns you before applying destructive changes (like dropping tables or columns).
 - **Edge Functions**: Supports deploying Supabase Edge Functions.

+## Security & Storage

+Supawatch securely stores your Supabase Personal Access Token.

+- **Current Implementation**: Tokens are stored in a designated `.token` file within the application data directory (`~/Library/Application Support/supawatch/` on macOS).
+The content is XOR-obfuscated to prevent being read as plain text. `src/components/Settings.tsx` handles the UI interactions for these tokens.
+- **Future Plans**: We are transitioning to using the native macOS Keychain for identifying and managing secrets in Signed builds throughout the future.

 ## Architecture & Code Structure

 The backend logic resides in `src-tauri/src` and is structured around the lifecycle of a schema change: